Dictionary / Arabic - Turkish Terminology

 Sujûd is the plural of sajda.

-to perform sajda before the unfading beauty (Jamâl) of His Essence, His unaltering sacred attributes, His unchanging eternal perfection (Kamâl), through abandoning mâsiwâ1 within amazement and submission, to proclaim one’s love and ‘ubûdiyyah, through finding a Jamîl Who is Bâqî, a Rahîm Who is Eternal instead of all transient beings, through saying سُبْحَانَ رَبِّىَ اْلاَعْلَى to declare one’s Most High Rabb, Who is pure and free of all faults, is exalted above any deficiency...”
-The Ninth Word-Fifth Subtle Point
+…performing sajda before the unfading beauty (Jamâl) of His Essence, His unaltering sacred attributes and unchanging perfection (Kamâl) of His eternity, proclaiming its love and ‘ubûdiyyah within wonder and submission by abandoning mâsiwâ1, and finding Al-Jamîl, Who is Bâqî, the Eternal Rahîm instead of all transient beings, then, saying سُبْحَانَ رَبِّىَ اْلاَعْلَى , declaring its Most High Rabb, Who is pure and free of all faults, and is exalted above any deficiency…

-1 (All else besides Allah...
-The world, the flesh, the vanities of life.
-Everything other than Allah)
+1 (Mâsiwâ: All else besides Allah... the world, the flesh and the vanities of life.
+Everything other than Allah.)
+(Tr.)

 Yukarı Çık